Pixboost/docs/workflows/api-secrets.md

 # API Secrets

 API secrets are used to call [workflows](./) API.
-You can manage your API secrets from the dashboards:
+You can manage your API secrets from the dashboard:

 ![](../.gitbook/assets/workflow-api-secrets.png)